 Product Management Documents

 Written communication is indeed one of the most important parts of the organization.
 Like any other process, the product management process also involves proper documentation done by the product manager.
 It acts as a unified way through which the product managers can exchange information among their peers and colleagues.
 This can help them share important information about the software.
-It is quite understandable that maintaining all these documents helps the product management process to be organized and it helps to avoid any sort of distortions.

 Types of documents are mentioned in the graphical representation in the above image.
 These documents are important for any product manager during his product management process.
 It helps them to create a precise product vision, helps them in planning, supports them in their efficient execution, and makes sure that they can fulfill the customer needs.